lerignoux/test-backend/Strategy.md

 ## Components:
 ----
 ### API

+I designed the user API as requested, though I was surprised to not see any reference to the wechat user.
+Indeed since the User log in using a wechat account, some information (wechat id) should probably be saved in the User Database (in order to link the user logging in and his DB record)

 ###### Technology stack
 The API is served via docker containers.
 The API is implemented in java-script using Node [ExpressJs](https://expressjs.com/).